kyma-project/eventing-tools/docs/loadtest/README.md

 |-----------|------------------------------------------------------------------------------------|----------|
 | addr      | The loadtest server address used by the Kubernetes liveness and readiness probes.  | :8888    |

-[ConfigMap](../../resources/loadtest/300-configmap.yaml) to change the loadtest behaviour at runtime:
+[ConfigMap](../../resources/loadtest/300-configmap.yaml) to change the load test behaviour at runtime:

 | Config                  | Description                                                                                                             | Default                                             |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------|